Image: Freepik

 For example, when the Orlando Regional Medical Center recently started using Viking Pure, which produces toxin-free, sustainable and eco-friendly cleaning and disinfecting solutions, they saw a significant drop in worker absenteeism.
 Employee Callouts (sick days) related to chemical exposure before use of the Viking Pure system averaged 83 per year; the year following implementation this fell to just one.

 Fragrances in cleaning products are also a common cause of allergic reactions and chemical sensitivities.
 Symptoms can include headaches, sneezing, itchy eyes, and skin rashes.
-Approximately 20% of the population experiences adverse health effects from exposure to fragranced products, according to study by the University of Melbourne.
+Approximately 20% of the population experiences adverse health effects from exposure to fragranced products, according to a study by the University of Melbourne.

 According to the Environmental Working Group (EWG), safer cleaning products without added fragrances can decrease indoor air pollution and improve overall indoor air quality, leading to fewer incidents of health-related absenteeism or presenteeism, where an employee comes into the office despite feeling sick.
 This obviously reduces that specific employees productivity, but it also risks spreading their illness to their coworkers – nipping this in the bud can improve an organization’s overall productivity and reduce healthcare costs.